Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 Visual Studio supports ESLint out of the box.
 You can enable it by ticking the checkbox "Enable ESLint" under _Tools → Options → Text Editor → JavaScript/TypeScript → Linting → General_.
 To use ESLint in Visual Studio Code, you can use e.g. Microsoft's official [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-In order for Visual Studio to use the ESLint configuration provided by Node.js Extensions instead of its own, it needs to be able to access the necessary ESLint plugins.
-Here's how to set this up:
+In order for Visual Studio to use the ESLint configuration provided by Node.js Extensions instead of its own, VS needs to be able to access the necessary ESLint plugins.
+That's why Node.js Extensions automatically copies those dependencies into your project's (or solution's) _package.json_ file.

-#### At the project level

-1. `<NodeJsExtensionsGlobalESLintConfigurationDirectory>` is empty or not set.
-2. If the consuming project does not contain a _package.json_ file yet, Node.js Extensions will create it.
-3. Building your project will install the necessary dependencies.

-#### At the solution level

-1. `<NodeJsExtensionsGlobalESLintConfigurationDirectory>` is set to a valid directory path.
-2. If a _package.json_ file does not exist at that path yet, Node.js Extensions will create it (but only when using Node.js Extensions from a submodule).
-3. Building your solution will install the necessary dependencies.

-Afterwards, Visual Studio will show ESLint warnings already during development, using the same configuration that will be used during the build.

-#### Maintenance

-In order to keep the ESLint rules and configuration in-sync between Visual Studio and Node.js Extensions, make sure all of the package dependencies in your _package.json_ starting with `eslint` always use the same versions as those in Node.js Extensions' _package.json_, especially after updating the latter.

 ## Operating System Compatibility Regarding Git and Line Breaks